 Editorial Note: Another study published this week suggests that the issue of birth defects on antidepressants rather than suicide or homicide may yet end up as the Mark of Cain by which these drugs are remembered.
-This post appeared on RxISK.org first.
+This post first appeared on RxISK and can be viewed here.

 Hush, little baby, don’t say a word,